- Argentina captain Lionel Messi continues to make history for his country

 The legendary feat was accomplished by the former Bayern Munich star in just 149 games, during which time he led the group to an Asian Games gold title in 1998.

-Ronaldo holds the record for most goals scored at the international level with 122.
-In a 2022 FIFA World Cup qualifier encounter against Ireland, the Portuguese star scored twice to surpass Daei's mark of 11 goals for his country and take the record home.
+Ronaldo holds the record for most goals scored at the international level with 123.
+In a 2022 FIFA World Cup qualifier encounter against Ireland, the Portuguese star scored twice to surpass Daei's mark.

 Since then, the five-time Ballon d'Or winner has increased his total.
 He scored a brace against Liechtenstein on Wednesday and continued to bag another two goals against Luxembourg on Sunday in the European qualifiers.